Mgalazyn/Mgalazyn/README.md

 - 👋 Hi, I’m @Mgalazyn
-- 👀 I’m interested in Python, Django, Flask, Blockchain technology
+- 👀 I’m interested in Python, Data Analysis, Blockchain technology, Web Development
-- 🌱 I’m currently learning Python, Django
+- 🌱 I’m currently QA Engineer, but looking for a job as a Dev.
-- 💞️ I’m looking to collaborate on opensource projects to develop my web development skills in django, flask.
+- 💞️ I’m looking to collaborate on opensource projects to develop my web development skills in django.
 - 📫 How to reach me m.galazynn@gmail.com

 <!---